gstanden/orabuntu-lxc/README.md

 Begin Update:  January 8, 2018

 Orabuntu-LXC 5.34-beta is out and the latest code is in dev branch.
 To use the software simply use the guidelines near the end of the "anylinux-services.sh" file.
 The use cases are all explained there and which settings to use.
 Orabuntu-LXC can build you a multi-host Docker and LXC container infrastructure spanning multiple hosts in just minutes with full networking between all LXC containers, Docker containers, VM's and physical hosts.
-Good documentation is coming.  user-selectable subnets are coming.
+Good documentation is coming.
+User-selectable subnets are coming.

 Begin Update: December 10, 2017